Shreyas-prog108/OrgaNext1/README.md

-# Event Scheduling System
+# OrgaNext-Event Scheduling System

-# Tomoki Kyotani; Yuan-Cheng Su
+# Shreyas Pandey, Sparsh Verma and Sumit Nishad

-## This Project is designed for a regional university/college resource management
+## This Project is designed for Innotech,2024.
+We have designed a regional university/college resource management system which is more efficient and includes new technology like Jupyter Notebook, AI, Microsoft Azure.

 ### Below are required software knowledge or database tools